kuldeep-k/awslearning/ecs/README.md

     1. Network Mode
             None option mean container will be in accessible from other container.
 Good for run  isolated functionality.
-            Host option mean container will given host machine ( EC2 ) network ( VPC, Subnet, SG, IP) Bridge option will work like normal docker architecture where port mapping and other can be done on container level. awsvpc option allow to attach dedeicated VPC and related functionality to container.
+            Host option mean container will given host machine ( EC2 ) network ( VPC, Subnet, SG, IP) Bridge option will work like normal docker architecture where port mapping can be done on container level.
+But AWS security (security group & ENI) is still applied on host EC2 cluster. awsvpc option allow to attach dedicated VPC and security group functionality to container itself.
+So firewall security control on container level.

     2. Task Memory -> Setup in form as it should less than Ec2 memory. ( Less than 1GB in case t2micro, ex.
 800 MB).
     3. Task CPU ->  Setup in form as it should less than Ec2 CPU. ( Less than 1vCPU/1000 CPU units in case t2micro, ex.
 800 CPU Unit).